sofki/sofki.github.io/_posts/2025-12-01-MDtutorial.md

     #endif

     ```
     This chunk of code means that if -POSRES_LIG1 appears inside a gromacs protocol file (.mdp), the cofactor will be restarined.
+This is useful for the equi8libration process that will follow after the system setup.
 After finishing with the topology and position restrains of the cofactor, we will do the same for the ligand:

     ```
     ;Include Molecule types for p-cymene